jcaillon/valet/tests.d/lib-test/results.approved.md

 )
 ```

+### 🫧 Scrubbers

+You can use scrubbers to remove dynamic content from the test report.

+Scrubbers are required when we need to convert non-deterministic text to something stable so that tests are reproducible.

+- define a function called `test::scrubOutput` in your test script to modify the content of stdout and stderr before it gets flushed into the report.
+The text to transform is in the global variable `_TEST_OUTPUT` and you can use `_TEST_FD_NUMBER` to know which file descriptor is being flushed (1 for stdout, 2 for stderr).
+- define a function called `test::scrubReplyVars` in your test script to modify the REPLY variables before they get printed in the report.

 ### ❤️ Recommendations for tests

 It is also recommended to implement tests in bash functions and make use of local variables.